 The Missouri Association’s motto was: “No Creed, No Class, No Politics.”

 On March 8, 1927, The Missouri Association became incorporated.
-Soon after, the association began a monthly publication called Missouri, which we still publish today as Missouri Business Magazine.
-On July 14, 1928, the organization’s name was changed from The Missouri Association to Missouri State Chamber of Commerce, making Missouri one of only 18 states with a state chamber at the time.
+Soon after, the association began a monthly publication called Missouri, which we still publish today as Missouri Business.
+On July 14, 1928, the organization’s name was changed from The Missouri Association to the Missouri State Chamber of Commerce, making Missouri one of only 18 states with a state chamber at the time.

-The dawning of the decade of the Great Depression found the Missouri State Chamber dealing with issues such as city planning, roadside beautification, highway and bridge construction, transportation planning, soil erosion, and the problem of government competition in business.
+The dawning of the decade of the Great Depression found the Missouri State Chamber dealing with issues such as city planning, roadside beautification, highway and bridge construction, transportation planning, soil erosion, and government competition in business.

 An article in the January – February 1931 issue of Missouri magazine listed the outstanding problems to be considered by the 56th General Assembly as “the rehabilitation of Missouri’s educational, eleemosynary and penal institutions, redistricting of senatorial and congressional districts, creation of a state highway patrol, and provision for a highway safety code.”